wilqor/ByteBay-Lucene/README.md

 - IntelliJ IDEA

 ## Project setup
-Import Gradle project by pointing to `build.gradle` file in IDE.
+Import Gradle project by pointing to `build.gradle` file in IDE, make sure to have auto-import option selected.

 ## Useful commands
 ```